-Unbelievably, Sega Genesis / Mega Drive emulation has been around for almost 25 years now with GeneCyst being on of the early examples of a widely used emulator!
-RetroArch still remains though a favoured way to access all your old Sega Genesis / Mega Drive classics across a number of platforms.
+Unbelievably, Sega Genesis / Mega Drive emulation has been around for almost 25 years now with GeneCyst being one of the early examples of a widely used emulator!
+RetroArch still remains a favoured way to access all your old Sega Genesis / Mega Drive classics across a number of platforms.

 In this guide, we show you how quick and easy it is to get RetroArch set up to play your Genesis / Mega Drive favourites.

 - RetroArch Installed – Download from https://www.retroarch.com/

 - Some Sega Genesis / Mega Drive ROMs in a folder

 - Your favourite controller – Why not get yourself an officially licensed USB Sega Genesis/Mega Drive controller for ultimate authenticity.

 - Official SEGA Licensed Controller (Original Grade Quality)

 Step 1 – Download Sega Genesis / Mega Drive Core

 First of all, let’s start up RetroArch.